Geoffrey Clifton-Brown: Parliamentary career

-After the formation of the subsequent coalition government, he returned as a backbencher, making overseas visits in his role as Chairman of the Conservative Party's International Office.
+Following the formation of the subsequent coalition government, he returned as a backbencher, making overseas visits in his role as Chairman of the Conservative Party's International Office.
 At this time he became the Parliamentary Chairman of the Conservative Friends of the Chinese.
 In 2014, he received critical attention in the media following a visit to China paid for by the Chinese authorities.
 In a 2015 interview with CNN, Clifton-Brown stated that his family has been doing business in China since the 1920s.
 Clifton-Brown has remained engaged with the Chinese authorities.

 Clifton-Brown was again re-elected at the 2015 general election with an increased vote share of 56.5% and an increased majority of 21,477.
 He was again re-elected at the snap 2017 general election with an increased vote share of 60.1% and an increased majority of 25,499.

 In the 2018 New Year Honours, he was appointed a Knight Bachelor for political and public service.

 In 2019, Clifton-Brown was asked to leave the Conservative Party Conference being held in Manchester, following a dispute with security staff who prevented him from entering a meeting room with a guest who did not have a relevant identification pass.
 He later apologised and described the incident as a "minor verbal misunderstanding".

 He was again re-elected at the 2019 general election, with a decreased vote share of 58% and a decreased majority of 20,214.

 He has previously been voted as the worst MP in parliament in a survey of constituents ranking MPs on categories such as attendance and helping constituents.

-Due to the 2023 Periodic Review of Westminster constituencies, Clifton-Brown's constituency of The Cotswolds was abolished, and replaced with North Cotswolds.
+Due to the 2023 review of Westminster constituencies, Clifton-Brown's constituency of The Cotswolds was abolished, and replaced with North Cotswolds.
 At the 2024 general election, Clifton-Brown was elected to Parliament as MP for North Cotswolds with 34.7% of the vote and a majority of 3,357.
 Following the general election, he ran against Bob Blackman to become chairman of the 1922 Committee, of which he had previously been treasurer; he lost by 28 votes.

 On 11 September 2024, Clifton-Brown was elected Chair of the Public Accounts Committee.